anjalivarun13/Movie-Recommendation-System/README.md

-# 🎬 Movie Recommendation System
+# 🎬 Movie Recommendation System - Using NLP
+## 🔍Project Overview

 A **Machine Learning and NLP-based Movie Recommendation System** that provides personalized movie suggestions based on your selected movie.
 Built using **Python**, **Streamlit**, and **NLP techniques**.